komtcho/000/README.md

 ### Testing

+- Create SQLite file for test `touch database/database.sqlite`
-You can test Features by run `php artisan test`
+- You can test Features by run `composer test`

 Thanks.